 Bring home a slice of Singapore for yourself, your family or your friends.
 Here are some locally inspired items – many of which are proudly designed and made in Singapore – to consider.

 These barbecued Chinese-style sweet and salty dried meat are similar to pork jerky.
 Some places offer chicken or seafood bak kwa.
-Popular home-grown bak kwa brands include Bee Cheng Hiang, Lim Chee Guan and Fragrance.
+Popular home-grown bak kwa brands include Bee Cheng Hiang, Lim Chee Guan and Fragrance, all of which have stores in Chinatown.

 Local-flavoured cookies from The Cookie Museum